 Pressing on the swollen areas causes an indentation to persist.

-Signs and symptoms of edema depend primarily upon the location and cause.
-These can include swelling or puffiness of the tissue directly under the skin, especially in the legs or arms.
+The signs and symptoms of edema depend primarily upon the location and cause.
+They can include swelling or puffiness of the tissue directly under the skin, especially in the legs or arms.
 Other possible signs and symptoms include stretched or shiny-appearing skin.

 A stroke occurs when the blood supply to part of your brain is interrupted or reduced, preventing brain tissue from getting oxygen and nutrients.
 As a result, brain cells begin to die in minutes.